- Country or region

 The EU adopted a New Central Asia Strategy in 2019, which focuses on the following three pillars: increased resilience, regional cooperation and prosperity.

 The overall institutional framework for the EU's cooperation with the region is as follows:

-- A Partnership and Cooperation Agreement (PCA) governs the EU's bilateral trade relations with Kyrgyzstan, Tajikistan and Uzbekistan.
+- Partnership and Cooperation Agreements (PCAs) govern the EU's bilateral trade relations with the Kyrgyz Republic, Tajikistan and Uzbekistan.

 - In terms of trade, these are non-preferential agreements – ensuring most-favoured nation treatment and prohibiting quantitative restrictions in bilateral trade.

 - The PCAs envisage progressive regulatory approximation of the partner countries' legislation and practices to the most important EU trade-related standards including technical regulations, sanitary and phytosanitary requirements, protection of intellectual property rights, and customs issues.
 This should lead to better access to the EU market for goods originating in those countries.

 - The EU's bilateral trade relations with Kazakhstan are covered by an Enhanced Partnership and Cooperation Agreement (EPCA) signed in Astana on 21 December 2015.
 It entered into force on 1 March 2020.
 This new agreement, which constitutes the first of its kind signed by the EU with one of its Central Asian partners, elevates relations between the EU and Kazakhstan to a new level.

 - A Partnership and Cooperation Agreement concluded with Turkmenistan in 1998 is yet to be ratified by all EU Member States.
 Pending ratification, an Interim Agreement on trade and trade-related matters entered into force on 1 August 2010.
 Other areas of cooperation remain based on the Trade and Cooperation Agreement signed with the Soviet Union in 1989 and subsequently endorsed by Turkmenistan.